 Elderberries and a unique American fruit, familiar to native Americans, but still not commonly known by many others.
 Ripe elderberries yield an abundance of sweet juice that is used for jelly, jam, juice, elderberry wine and syrups.
 They can be cooked into a rich sauce that needs no sweetening.
 The whole berries are very tart and seedy, but still make excellent pies.

 Elderberries usually ripen throughout the months of August to October, depending upon the weather and area of the country.
 The clusters of berries are gathered in large quantities.
+We will only use the dark purple berries (read below).

 Even animals appreciate the elderberry: deer and elk browse heavily on the leaves and twigs.
 Birds enjoy the berries